Principal Investigator

 Eleanor MacKellar

-Eleanor is a second-year psychology major and Spanish minor at the University of Iowa.
+Eleanor is a fourth-year psychology major and Spanish minor at the University of Iowa.
 She is interested in pursuing a career in psychology.
 In her free time, she likes to read sci-fi and fantasy books and watch low-quality movies with her friends.

 Collaborators